danielwoodie/fireplace/content/calculators/futurevalue.md

 Using this information, the calculator then iterates through each contribution and growth rate for each year and returns the future value.
 If the growth rate is 8% and the contributions happen weekly then the effective growth rate becomes 8%/52 at each period.
 A similar pattern occurs for each contribution frequency.

+## How is the uncertainty used?

+Some people prefer looking at a range of outcomes.
+Instead of looking at 8% they'd like to look at 8% +/- 2% (6% to 10%).
+That's all the uncertainty parameter is doing.
+If you'd like to include more uncertainty, bump up this number to account for that to see the range of possible outcomes.

 ## What is your FIRE number?

 This is simply 25x your annual expenses.
 If you spend $100,000/year, then your FIRE number is $2.5M (or 25 * $1,000,000).
 This is the number you need invested in low-cost index funds to be considered financially independent and retire early.